Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 We saw that achieving consensus means deciding something in such a way that all nodes agree on what was decided, and such that the decision is irrevocable.

-Nevertheless, not every system necessarily requires consensus: for example, leaderless and multi-leader replication systems typically do not use global consensus.
+Nevertheless, not every system necessarily requires consensus: for example, **leaderless and multi-leader replication systems typically do not use global consensus**.
 The conflicts that occur in these systems are a consequence of not having consensus across different leaders, but maybe that’s okay: maybe we simply need to cope without linearizability and learn to work better with data that has branching and merging version histories.